AndersenLab/CeNDR/base/static/content/help/FAQ.md

 ### How were the filter thresholds determined?

 Optimal filter thresholds would faithfully separate real variant sites from non-variant sites.
 However, we had no way to know which variant sites were true or false using the experimental data.
 Therefore, we created simulated data with a "truth set" of variants artificially inserted into a BAM file.
 In this way, we know precisely the positions of true variants.
 After variant calling with the simulated BAM file, we looked at the various quality metrics and asked what thresholds of these metrics would best separate real variants from incorrectly called variants.
 We chose filter thresholds to maximize true positive rate and precision while minimizing the false positive rate.
 These filter thresholds were used in processing the wild isolate data.
-See here for a more detailed description.

 __[See our filter optimization report for further details](/static/reports/filter_optimization/20200803_optimization_report.html)__

-### How are strains grouped by isotype?
+### How are strains grouped by isotype? <a name='strain-groups'></a>
-<a name='strain-groups'></a>

 In 2012, we [published](http://dx.doi.org/10.1038/ng.1050) genome-wide variant data from reduced representation sequencing of approximately 10% of the C. elegans genome (RAD-seq).
 Using these data, we grouped strains into isotypes.
 We also found many strains that were mislabeled as wild isolates but were instead N2 derivatives, recombinants from laboratory experiments, and mutagenesis screen isolates (detailed in <a href="#strain-issues">Strain issues</a>).
 These strains were not characterized further.
 For the isotypes, we chose one strain to be the isotype reference strain.
 This strain can be ordered through CeNDR [here]({{ url_for('strain.strain_catalog') }}).